Mini Cart 0

 A comprehensive account of how mineral sourcing from the DRC fuels conflict and exploitation would take thousands of pages, but here’s a makeshift effort: mining in the Congo is rife with danger, with children often at the forefront of this humanitarian crisis.
 According to human rights organisations, tens of thousands of children work in hazardous conditions in these mines, many losing their lives in the process.
 This has led to over six million deaths, 60% of which are children, according to the UNHCR

-In addition to child labour, the fight for control over these resources also facilitates human trafficking, sexual violence and exploitation, and stringent economic hardships, which has led to the displacement of about 5.6 million Congolese as of February 2024.
+In addition to child labour, the fight for control over these resources also facilitates human trafficking, sexual violence, exploitation, and stringent economic hardships, which has led to the displacement of about 5.6 million Congolese as of February 2024.

 The situation creates a cycle of violence that also extends to the contamination and degradation of nature in the country and its surrounding regions.
 The extraction process, which is often conducted with little regard for environmental standards, leads to widespread deforestation, water contamination, and biodiversity loss.
 Toxic chemicals like mercury, cyanide, carbon dioxide, and nitrogen dioxide — released during these substandard mining operations — breed a wide range of adverse environmental effects, including global warming.